-Bridget’s practice focuses on commercial, product liability and toxic tort litigation, as well as regulatory counseling.
-In her litigation practice, she defends clients in the agriculture, energy and health care industries in both state and federal courts nationwide.
+Bridget’s practice focuses on product liability defense, as well as regulatory counseling.
+In her litigation practice, she defends clients in agriculture and manufacturing industries in both state and federal courts nationwide.
 Her experience includes all key phases of litigation: initial case assessment and negotiation, written and deposition discovery, expert witness preparation, dispositive motion practice and trial preparation.

-As part of her regulatory practice, Bridget advises clients on compliance, enforcement, and policy issues involving EPA, FDA and USDA matters.
+As part of her regulatory practice, Bridget advises clients on compliance, enforcement, and policy issues involving FDA, FTC, and USDA regulations.
 She positions clients to remain competitive in the marketplace while responsibly complying with regulatory requirements, preserving brand image and maintaining consumer goodwill.

 Before joining the firm, Bridget served in chambers for the Hon.
 Stephen R. Bough of the U.S. District Court for the Western District of Missouri, where she honed her research and writing skills and learned to craft effective arguments.
 Outside of the courtroom, her corporate and agribusiness internships at Ernst & Young LLP, Archer Daniels Midland and Bayer CropScience inform a unique perspective into her clients’ needs and provide her valuable business acumen.